h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 4\.
 Explore Feature Evolution and Feature Transformation, how is this summary different from the summary provided in the **Experiments Page**?

-    Answer: In the experiment page, you can set the name of your experiment, set up the dataset being used to create an experiment, view the total number of rows and columns of your dataset, drop columns, select a dataset to validate, etc.
+    Answer:In the experiment page, you can set the name of your experiment, set up the dataset being used to create an experiment, view the total number of rows and columns of your dataset, drop columns, select a dataset to validate, etc.

     Different, the experiment summary report contains insight into the training data and any detected shifts in distribution, the validation schema, etc. In particular, when exploring the feature evolution and feature transformation in the summary report, we will encounter the following information: